 i-Mean conference 2017

-The next i-Mean 5 conference will be held at UWE Bristol between
+The next i-Mean 5 conference will be held

 The fifth i-Mean conference maintains its traditional focus on meaning in social interaction, with a thematic orientation to Language and Change.

 - Gisle Andersen, NHH Norwegian School of Economics

 - Christine Béal, Université Paul Valéry Montpellier 3

 - Jenny Cheshire, Queen Mary, University of London

 - Michael Haugh, University of Queensland

 - Zuraidah Mohd Don, University of Malaya

 We will be considering changes at the linguistic level but also how changes at a societal level affect linguistic usage and our conceptions and analysis of it.
 Our increasingly interconnected and fast-moving world has led to an upsurge in mobility and to the possibility of greater variation and change in language use.
 The linguistically diverse nature of contemporary societies has implications for social justice, with potentially differential access to the public sphere.